kateuj/kate-brush-portfolio/README.md

 * I would to add javascript to the portfolio page to allow users to click on the images and get an embedded pop up of the image full screen, with a title and blurb included with each.
 This would give a bit more context to the pieces and allow users to view them in more depth if required.

 ### Announcement Bar
-* An annoucement bar that sat above the navigation bar would be desirable to bring to the attention of any user if there have been any updates to the site, for example, new artwork available to view
+* An announcement bar that sat above the navigation bar would be desirable to bring to the attention of any user if there have been any updates to the site, for example, new artwork available to view

 ### A Print Shop